jmdiegel707/MineCord/ConfigHelp.md

 - PlayerKill:
   - Boolean
   - Send an embed to the Designated Discord Channel (`Channel`) when a player is killed by another player.

+- OnCommand:
+  - Boolean
+  - Send an embed to the Designated Discord Channel (`Channel`) when anyone attempts a command.

 ___